New York Art School Trip

 There will be free time before an early evening transfer by coach to the airport for your return overnight flight home back to the UK.

 During the Renaissance, Venetian artists including Veronese, Bellini and Tintoretto created some of the most important art of their time.
 Venice is also at the forefront of modern and contemporary art at the Peggy Guggenheim and the world famous Biennale exhibition.Read More

-There can be few cities in the world with so much charm and so many art treasures as Paris.
+Our Paris School Art Trip discovers some of the most famous art in Western history.
 Of course you have to go the the Louvre if for nothing else but to see Leonardo da Vinci's masterpiece while the impressionists take pride of place in the Musée d'Orsay.
 Paris is also at the forefront of modern and contemporary art at the Louis Vuitton Collection.Read More

 Plan Your Tour With Confidence

 Your Financial Security

 Our tours are financially protected by our ATOL Licence and your payments are held in our trust account with the Travel Trust Association

 If you are planning a tour with us, we can arrange an inspection trip so you are able to familiarise yourself with the destination and conduct any risk assessments your school may require.

 Many tours travel with a full-time guide who will look after your group in the destination, and you will always be able to contact our UK office which is manned 24/7.

 Request a brochure